Dr. Kristen LeBlanc Farris

 About Dr. LeBlanc Farris

-Kristen Farris is a Senior Lecturer and serves as the Associate Basic Course Director for the fundamentals of human communication course (COMM 1310).
+Kristen Farris is an Assistant Professor and serves as the Associate Basic Course Director for the fundamentals of human communication course (COMM 1310).
 In this role, Kristen is primarily responsible for assessing student learning and teaching effectiveness.
 Kristen and co-author, Dr. Marian Houser, were awarded with the Program of Distinction Award in 2010 and the Program of Excellence Award in 2011 from the National Communication Association for their work with the basic course.
 Kristen teaches both large lecture and online sections of COMM 1310 and several other courses including: interpersonal communication, communication theory, and empirical research methods.

 Kristen's primary research interests center on the ways in which individuals use communication to cope with difficult relational events and negotiate negative relational turning points through the management of difficult conversations.
 As part of this line of research, she is interested in examining relational partners’ communication about surrounding life stressors or chronic illnesses and how that communication influences both relational and health outcomes.